 The attention now being given to trade at this important global forum comes not a moment too soon, as the intense push to ram Internet issues into international law through the TPP and TISA that we saw this year won't be dampened for long by the failure of the TPP.
 The narrative is that whether it takes effect or not, the closed TPP negotiations themselves have set a new standard for digital policies that countries in the Asia-Pacific region should uphold in order to participate in 21st century trade.

 Thus today the sad news has come of Japan's pointless ratification of the defunct TPP, and the passage of associated legislation.
 Although we have not seen this legislation, we understand that it includes the extension of Japan's copyright term from 50 to 70 years after the death of the author, which makes today a very sad day for Japan's public domain.
-There remains a risk that other TPP countries such as Singapore—and even countries that weren't part of the original deal, such as Taiwan—will soon also bring their domestic legislation into conformity with the requirements of this dead agreement.
+There remains a risk that other TPP countries such as Singapore—and even countries that weren't part of the original deal, such as Taiwan, province of China*—will soon also bring their domestic legislation into conformity with the requirements of this dead agreement.

 On the other side of the world, three dozen university professors from around the world this week released the Namur Declaration [PDF], which echos the calls made at the IGF to improve the transparency and inclusiveness of trade negotiations, with a demand that the "interim results of the negotiations should be made public and accessible in due course, so that civil society is ensured full knowledge and a parliamentary debate can take place before closing the negotiations."
 This reinforces similar demands made in the Brussels Declaration on Trade and the Internet [PDF], that EFF and its partners released in February this year.